Maarten14C/coffee/cran-comments.md

 ## Test environments
-* local Fedora Linux 40 install, R 4.4.1
+* local OSX, R 4.4.2
 * win-builder (devel and release)
-* rhub
+* rhub linux, OXS, Windows

 ## R CMD check results
 There were no ERRORs, NOTEs or WARNINGs.